 1. Application deadline

-The deadline for the Medical Council of Canada (MCC) Research in Clinical Assessment grant competition was Feb.
-1, 2017.
+The deadline for the Medical Council of Canada (MCC) Research in Clinical Assessment grant competition is Feb.
+1, 2018.

 The purpose and priorities of the 2019 competition are the encouragement of innovations in the assessment of clinical competence or performance of students, postgraduate trainees or practitioners.
 Priority will be given to proposals that show promise in contributing to the knowledge and understanding of measurement in clinical assessment and to clinical program evaluation methods for medical education.
 The proposal must focus on research, not development, in the assessment of performance or clinical assessment.